lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 empty All-1 fragments the sender may send if ACKs sent by the receiver are lost.
 If the MIC is incorrect, some fragments have been lost.
 The receiver sends the ACK regardless of successful fragmented packet reception or not, the Inactitivity Timer is set.
 In case of an incorrect MIC, the receiver waits for fragments belonging to the same window.
 After MAX_ACK_REQUESTS, the receiver will abort the on-going fragmented packet transmission by transmitting a data unit with the Receiver-Abort format.
 The receiver also aborts upon Inactivity Timer expiration.

 #### ACK-on-Error {#ACK-on-Error-subsection}
-The ACK-on-Error sender is similar to ACK-Always, the main difference being that in ACK-on-Error the ACK is not sent at the end of each window but only when at least one fragment of the current window has been lost (with the exception of the last window, see later text in this paragraph).
+The ACK-on-Error sender is similar to ACK-Always, the main difference being that in ACK-on-Error the ACK with the encoded Bitmap is not sent at the end of each window but only when at least one fragment of the current window has been lost (with the exception of the last window).
 In Ack-on-Error, the Retransmission Timer expiration will be considered as a positive acknowledgment.
 The Retransmission Timer is set when sending an All-0 or an All-1 fragment.
 When the All-1 fragment has been sent, then the on-going fragmented packet transmission fragmentation is finished and the sender waits for the last ACK.
-At the receiver side, when the All-1 fragment is received and the MIC check indicates successful packet reception, an ACK is sent nonetheless, to confirm the end of a correct transmission.
+At the receiver side, when the All-1 fragment is received and the MIC check indicates successful packet reception, an ACK is sent anyway, to confirm the end of a correct transmission.
 If the Retransmission Timer expires while waiting for the ACK for the last window, an All-1 empty request for the last ACK MUST be sent by the sender to complete the fragmented packet transmission.

 If the sender receives an ACK, it checks the window value.
 ACKs with an unexpected window number are discarded.
-If the window number on the received Bitmap is correct, the sender verifies if the receiver has received all fragments of the current window.
+If the window number on the received encoded Bitmap is correct, the sender verifies if the receiver has received all fragments of the current window.
 When at least one fragment has been lost, the counter Attempts is increased by one and the sender resends the missing fragments again.
 When Attempts reaches MAX_ACK_REQUESTS, the sender sends an Abort message and releases all resources for the on-going fragmented packet transmission.
-When the retransmission of missing fragments is finished, the sender starts listening for an ACK (even if an All-0 or an All-1 has not been sent during the retransmission) and initializes and starts the Retransmission Timer.
-After sending an All-1 fragment, the sender listens for an ACK, initializes Attempts, and initializes and starts the Retransmission Timer.
+When the retransmission of the missing fragments is finished, the sender starts listening for an ACK (even if an All-0 or an All-1 has not been sent during the retransmission) and initializes the Retransmission Timer.
+After sending an All-1 fragment, the sender listens for an ACK, initializes Attempts, and starts the Retransmission Timer.
 If the Retransmission Timer expires, Attempts is increased by one and an empty All-1 fragment is sent to request the ACK for the last window.
 If Attempts reaches MAX_ACK_REQUESTS, the sender aborts the on-going fragmented packet transmission by transmitting the Sender-Abort data unit.